Our Story

 About Josephine

-Josephine H. Pham, Ph.D. (she/her) is an Assistant Professor of Critical Studies in Education in the Education Department at the University of California Santa Cruz, and faculty affiliate in the Critical Race & Ethnic Studies Department.
-Her lived experiences as a daughter of Vietnamese refugees, former K-12 classroom teacher in her own communities, and teacher educator influence her Woman of Color feminist approach to research with and among teachers of Color.
-Drawing upon critical social theories of race and methodological tools from literacy, the learning sciences and educational anthropology, Pham’s interdisciplinary research blends counternarratives, video ethnography, and the arts to examine the liberatory educational possibilities already inherent in the everyday practices and embodied presence of justice-centered teachers of Color.
-Her scholarly work is guided by three strands of inquiry, which include:
+Josephine H. Pham, Ph.D. (she/her) is an educator, scholar, and creator of Mai Pedagogy Project.
+Her lived experiences as a daughter of Vietnamese refugees, former K-12 classroom teacher in her own communities, and teacher educator influence her relational and community-engaged approach to teaching, research, and other creative activities.
+Josephine’s research draws on counternarratives, video ethnography, and the arts to examine the liberatory educational possibilities already inherent in the daily life and practices of youth, teachers, and communities of Color.

-Her research has been recognized and supported by the National Academy of Education/Spencer Foundation (2023), Hellman Fellowship (2023), National Council of Teachers of English Research Foundation’s Cultivating New Voices among Scholars of Color (2020-2022), American Educational Research Association’s Division K (2020), and American Anthropological Association’s Council of Anthropology and Education (2020).
-Her recent publications have appeared in journals such as Curriculum Inquiry, Journal of Teacher Education, Cognition & Instruction, Journal of Identity, Language, and Education, Journal of Learning Sciences, and Teacher Education Quarterly.
+Her scholarship has been recognized and supported by the National Academy of Education/Spencer Foundation (2023; 2024), Hellman Fellowship (2023), Institute for Social Transformation at the University of California, Santa Cruz (2022), National Council of Teachers of English Research Foundation’s Cultivating New Voices among Scholars of Color (2020-2022), American Educational Research Association’s Division K (2020), and American Anthropological Association’s Council of Anthropology and Education (2020).

 Her broader portfolio of scholarly work can also be found at: